-Name, Municipality and Province of Residence and Position with the Company (7) Principal Occupation (7) Director/Officer Since Number of Commons Shares Held (2)(3)

-Dr. Ken Z. Cai (6) Director, CEO and President of Minco August 20, 2004 Nil (4)

-Vancouver, B.C.
-Gold Corporation (formerly "Mining &

-Chief Executive Officer and Metals Corporation"); CEO, President

-Director and Director of Minco Base Metals

-Corporation from May, 2007 to present;

-Chairman, CEO and Director of Pacific

-Link Mining Corp. from 2001 to present;

-Director of East Energy Corp. from

-August, 2005 ot present and past Acting

-President from January 2006 to July,

-2006; Director of Linear Metals

-Corporation from July, 2006 to present;

-Director and President of Aquasol

-Envirotech Ltd. from March 2000 to

-present; Director of Dragon

-Pharmaceuticals Inc. from September

-1998 to January 2005.

-William Meyer (6)(1) Director and Chairman of the Board, of August 20, 2004 Nil

-Vancouver, B.C.
-Minco Gold Corporation (formerly

-Director "Mining & Metals Corporation") from

-July 1999 to July 2007.
-Director of

-Minco Base Metals Corporation from

-November, 2007 to present.

-Dwayne Melrose VP, Exploration for Minco Gold May, 2007 Nil

-Beijing, China Corporation from May 2007 to present;

-VP, Exploration Director of Minco Gold Corporation

-from July, 2007 to present; VP,

-Exploration for Minco Silver

-Corporation from May 2007 to present;

-Director and VP, Exploration of Minco

-Base Metals Corporation from

-November 15, 2007 to present;

-Exploration Manager for Kumtor

-Operating Company (subsidiary of

-Cameco Corp) from 1998 to 2007;

-Project Geologist for Cameco Corp./

-Cameco Gold Inc. from 1986 - 1998.
+Name, Municipality and Province of Residence and Position with the Company (6) esidence and since vith the Dr. Ken Z. Cai (5) Vancouver, B.C.
+Chief Executive Officer and Director Director, President & CEO of Minco Gold Corporation (formerly "Mining & Metals Corporation"); from February 1996 to present; CEO of Minco Base Metals Corporation from May, 2007 to present; Director of Pacific Link Mining Corp. from 2001 to present; Director of East Energy Corp. from August, 2005 to present.
+August 20, 2004 Nil (4) William Meyer (5)(1) Vancouver, B.C.
+Director Director, of Minco Gold Corporation (formerly "Mining & Metals Corporation") from July 1999 to July 2007.
+Director of Minco Base Metals Corporation from November, 2007 to present.
+August 20, 2004 Nil Dwayne Melrose Beijing, China VP, Exploration Director and VP, Exploration for Minco Gold Corporation from May 2007 to present; VP, Exploration for Minco Silver Corporation from May 2007 to present; Director of Minco Base Metals Corporation from November 15, 2007 to present; Exploration Manager for Kumtor Operating Company (subsidiary of Cameco Corp) from 1998 to 2007; May, 2007 Nil Wayne Spilsbury (1)(2) Perth, Western Australia, Australia Director Geologist.
+Mr Spilsbury worked 28 years with Teck Resources Limited and is their former General Manager, Exploration - Asia Pacific.
+He has worked throughout Western Canada, the United States, Asia, and Australia.
+Mr. Spilsbury is a Member of the Association of Professional Engineers and Geoscientists of British Columbia and a Fellow of Australasian Institute of Mining and Metallurgy.
+March 9, 2009 Nil Chan-Seng Lee ^{(1) (5)} Vancouver, B.C.
+Director Chartered Accountant; Currently Vice-President - Finance and Administration of Partnerships British Columbia Inc. from December 2004 to present; Chief Financial Officer of CML Global Capital Ltd. from 2002 to 2004; Controller of CML Global Capital from 1999 to 2002; Officer of Consolidated Properties Ltd. from 2003 to 2004; December 10, 2004 Nil